ankitnewjobs/Terraform/Day:- 08 Providers-Dependency-Lock-File/Readme.md

 ```

 ## Step-09: Run Terraform Plan and Apply
-- Everything should pass and Storage account should migrate to `StorageV2`
+- Everything should pass and the Storage account should migrate to `StorageV2`
 - Also Azure Provider v2.x default changes should be applied
 ```t
 # Terraform Plan